 Resources for those registered for the Sacramental Prepration Program for First Communion may be found below.
-Children have a prerequiste year of Faith Formation prior to enrolling in our program.
-Contact the Child Ministry Coordinator with any questions.
+Children have a prerequiste year of Discipleship Formation prior to enrolling in our program.

-Preparation will begin in October, 2017, for those who wish to receive the Sacraments of Reconciliation and then Eucharist during this school year.
-First Communion dates are May 5 at the 5:00pm Mass & May 6 at the 10:00am Mass.
+Preparation will begin in September, 2020, for those who wish to receive the Sacraments of Reconciliation and Eucharist during this school year.
+First Communion will take place in small groups during weekend Masses during the Easter season in 2021.

 Parent Folder Materials

 - First Communion Interview Sheet 2021

 The parent meeting was live streamed at 6:15pm on Wednesday, 1/27/21.